About Lakeside

 The Lakeside Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Navajo County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Lakeside, Arizona residents are available through the local police department and authorized providers in Navajo County.
+Fingerprinting services for Lakeside, Arizona residents are available through local police (where present) and authorized providers in Navajo County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Navajo County Sheriff's Office for scheduling and fees.

 To register to vote in Lakeside, Arizona, residents can register online through the Arizona Secretary of State's website, by mail, or in person at the Navajo County elections office.
 Arizona requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arizona Secretary of State's voter lookup tool.
 For local municipal elections in Lakeside, contact the Navajo County Clerk's office for schedules and ballot information.

 Property records for Lakeside, Arizona are maintained by the Navajo County Assessor's Office and the Navajo County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Navajo County, including parcels in Lakeside.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Navajo County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arizona counties provide online property record searches through their county websites.
-For in-person requests, visit the Navajo County offices at the county courthouse.
 The Navajo County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lakeside, Arizona residents are available through both county and state offices.
 The Arizona Department of Health Services, Office of Vital Records, located in Phoenix, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arizona.
 Orders can be placed online, by mail, or in person.
 Locally, the Navajo County Clerk's office issues marriage licenses and maintains marriage records for Navajo County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.